earthstar-project/earthstar/README.md

 * Alter key-value pairs from another author
 * Forge new key-value pairs signed by another author

-Because it allows partial sync and mutation of data, Keywing doesn't cryptographically guarantee that you have a complete dataset with no gaps from a certain author.
-Authors could chose to use sequential keys or embed a blockchain of hash backlinks into their messages, and you could verify these in your app (outside of Keywing).
+Because it allows partial sync and mutation of data, Earthstar doesn't cryptographically guarantee that you have a complete dataset with no gaps from a certain author.
+Authors could chose to use sequential keys or embed a blockchain of hash backlinks into their messages, and you could verify these in your app (outside of Earthstar).

 ## Comparisons